apify/apify-docs/content/academy/pro_apify_scraper_development/actor_building.md

 # [](#setup) Setup

-The Apify CLI makes it extremely easy for us to set up a project and hit the ground running.
+The Apify CLI makes it extremely easy for us to set up a project in the SDK and hit the ground running.
 Navigate to the directory you'd like your project's folder to live, then open up a terminal instance and run the following command:

 ```shell
 apify create demo-actor
 ```

-You don't have to call it **demo-actor**, but that's what we'll be calling it within this tutorial.
+> You don't have to call it **demo-actor**, but that's what we'll be calling it within this tutorial.

 Once you run this command, you'll get prompted into a menu which you can navigate using your arrow keys.
 Each of these options will generate different boilerplate code when selected.
-We're going to work with CheerioCrawler today, so we'll select that one, then press <kbd>Enter</kbd>.
+We're going to work with CheerioCrawler today, so we'll select that one, then press <p><kbd>Enter</kbd><p>.

 ![apify create command]({{@asset pro_apify_scraper_development/images/apify-create.webp}})